EzZarGG/MLBB/README.md

 - **Enhanced Logging Options**: Choose between JSON and XML formats for log files
 - **Improved Configuration**: Added format selection for logging preferences

+#### v2.0.0
+- **All features from v1.1.0**
+- **Graphical User Interface**: Modern Windows Forms interface
+- **Real-time Progress**: Visual progress tracking for backup operations
+- **Advanced Encryption**: Integration with CryptoSoft for file encryption
+- **Business Software Protection**: Automatic pause during business software usage
+- **Enhanced Configuration**: JSON-based configuration with encryption settings
+- **Improved Error Handling**: Detailed error reporting and logging
+- **Multi-threaded Operations**: Parallel backup execution support

 ### Getting Started
+Refer to the User Guide for detailed instructions on how to use EasySave v1.0.
-Refer to the User Guide for detailed instructions on how to use EasySaveV1.
+Refer to the User Guide V2 for detailed instructions on how to use EasySave v2.0.

 ---